-The Wanderer Memory Trail is a new educational experience on Jekyll Island that tells the story of America’s last known slave ship, the Wanderer.
-The trail is located along the banks of the Jekyll River where the ship illegally came ashore 160 years ago with more than 500 enslaved Africans.
+The Wanderer Memory Trail is a new educational experience on Jekyll Island that tells the story of one of America’s last known slave ships, the Wanderer.
+The trail is located along the banks of the Jekyll River where the ship illegally came ashore 160 years ago with more than 400 enslaved Africans.
 Made up of individual exhibits, the trail walks visitors through the story of Umwalla, a young African boy brought to America on the ship.
 Visitors of all ages will follow Umwalla’s journey from capture through freedom told through interactive exhibits along the trail.

 The Wanderer Memory Trail has received a UNESCO Slave Route Project “Site of Memory” designation of the Middle Passage arrival on Jekyll Island.
 For more information, visit middlepassageproject.org.